GoogleCloudPlatform/monitoring-dashboard-samples/alerts/jetty/README.md

 ## Failed Config Parsing

-There are logs at WARN level at start up that Identify failed config parsing for modules.
+There are logs at WARN level at start up that identify failed config parsing for modules.

 ## No Threads available